 First Episode Psychosis referral information

 First Episode Psychosis programs serve people 15 to 40 years old with early signs of psychosis.
 Psychosis can be treated, and early treatment increases the chance of a successful recovery.

-The word psychosis is used to describe conditions that affect the mind when there has been some loss of contact with reality.
-Symptoms of psychosis may include:
+“Psychosis” describes conditions that affect the mind when there has been some loss of contact with reality.
+Psychosis can include hallucinations, paranoia, delusions, and disordered thoughts and speech, and can affect people from all walks of life.

 - Psychosis often begins when a person is in his or her late teens to mid-twenties.

 - Psychosis can be a symptom of a mental illness, such as schizophrenia, or result from the use of medications, alcohol or drugs.